Draggie306/CheatSheets/A level/source/Geography.md

 The word is French with "roche" meaning rock and "moutonée" meaning sheep.

 More specifically, it was introduced by a French geologist called Horace-Bénédict de Saussure (1740-1799).
-The word is called like so due to its resemblance to the shape of a wig worn by 18th century French aristocrats which shaped their hair like a wave.
+The word is called like so due to its resemblance to the shape of a wig, worn by 18th century French aristocrats which shaped their hair like a wave.
 Sheep fat was used to hold the wig in place, which explains the term *moutonné* (Benn and Evans, 2010).
 In Sweden, very large *roches moutonnées* are called *flyggbergs*, with some being up to 3 km long and 350 m wide (Rudberg, 1954; 1973; Iverson *et al.*, 1995; Benn and Evans, 2010).

-(Epically translated by me, you're welcome.) [[2]](https://ibaguette.com/cheatsheets/alevel/geography/all#roche-mouton%C3%A9es-in-english)

 ### Ellipsoidal basins